xeon123/KCNA-notes/5 Kubernetes Deep Dive.md

 - When pushing/pulling images, only new layers are sent.

-🔄 Writable Container Layer
+- 🔄 Writable Container Layer
   - When you start a container:
     - Docker adds a read-write layer on top of the image.
     - Any file changes (writes, deletions, etc.) happen there.
     - The image layers below stay unchanged (read-only).
   - Faster deployment across nodes (especially in Kubernetes or CI/CD).
+- Common Docker storage drivers: AUFS, ZFS, BTRFS, Device Mapper

 ##### Volumes

 - Volumes are Docker's way of persisting data outside the container's ephemeral filesystem.
 - By default, anything written inside a container is lost when the container stops or is removed.
 - Volumes solve that by storing data on the host machine, outside the container lifecycle.
+- Volumes are not handled by storage drivers.
+They are handled by volume drivers plugins.
+  - Azure File Storage, Convoy, GlusterFS, Portworx, VMWare vSphere Storage, etc.

 ```bash
 docker volume create data_volume